|

 or a pool finish problem that will probably require a

-in place until dissolved.
-If this does not work, that leaves
+dissolved.
+If this does not work, that leaves a pool finish

-a pool finish problem are the most likely cause.
+problem are the most likely cause.
+Realistically, I would

-Realistically, I would not invest a lot of time and money on
+not invest a lot of time and money on this problem, given

-such problems as the plaster wears thin.
-Present this to the
+such problems, as the plaster wears thin.
+You have the

 that I have been helpful.